 Investigate 4XXs.
 Why are they being crawled?

-If the pages returning 404 codes are high-authority pages with lots of traffic or Googlebot’s visits, you should employ 301 redirects to the most relevant page possible.
+If the pages returning 404 codes were high-authority pages with lots of traffic or Googlebot’s visits, you should employ 301 redirects to the most relevant page possible.

 It doesn’t matter how clever your internal linking system is – Google will always have its own view on how to crawl your website.
 Google’s behavior on different language versions of our website (which are almost identical) was surprisingly rather different.